AlbertHeesch/DentClinicApp/README.md

 ## How to run
 Set up your MySQL database in `application.properties` file.

-Place `application-config` file in your local repository(location of git init).

 Build your gradle with `gradlew build` in terminal.

 Run the projects in order: